 SEX=11-k2r=180Xr-X280

 where Xr is the statistic computed using replication weight r for 1≤r≤80, and k∈(0,1) is a adjustment factor to account for any underestimation of the standard error using {Xr}r=180 due to repetitive use of the same sample, although with different weights (Judkins, 1990).
-For our model testing we following Census’ practice by setting k=0.5.
+For our model testing we follow Census’ practice of setting k=0.5.

 For validating the performance of different simulation methods when simulating individual-level outcomes, we propose to use accuracy as the performance measure.
 Each simulation method in our model can be considered as a classifier (e.g. classifying whether a worker is a leave taker), the accuracy of a classifier is defined as